burritoOverflow/QWasm-Container-Build/README.md

 An `id1` subdirectory populated with `pak` files at this project's root is a build requirement; the build won't proceed without it.
 See the QWasm docs for more details.

 __Note:__ This uses the software-rendered approach, outlined in the QWasm docs.

+For ease of serving the assets locally, you can use the included `nginx` `Dockerfile`; running `run-server.sh` builds the image, copies the assets, and starts the container.